Ascent

 • Product Form: Hardback

 Anthony King – a dedicated climber himself – traces the sport’s evolution through decades of rebellion, innovation and achievement to its place today as a vibrant, diverse culture.
-His own experiences colour the narrative; we discover not just how climbing developed, but what it feels like to climb, and be a climber.
-More than just a history of the sport, through telling this story we also see how British society itself has been transformed.
+His own experiences colour the narrative; we discover not just how climbing developed, but what it feels like to climb and be a climber.
+More than just a history of the sport, through this story we also see how British society itself has changed.